Minto Road, Morningside Manor and Alma Road, Wendywood, Sandton, Johannesburg, South Africa.

 Postal Address: PO Box 1263 Gallo Manor 2052

-Room to Let in Morningside Manor, July 2017
+Room to Let in Morningside Manor, Available Now!

-Small Bedroom with en suite half bathroom.
+Single Bedroom with shared full bathroom.
 Shared lounge, dining room, patio, and garden.
 Secure, carpeted, fully furnished and serviced (including washing).
 Close to shops and bus routes.
 To Let for one person only.
 Call 082 389 3482, e-mail us, or click here.

 The Family Tea Garden (pictured below left) is not operating at present.
 It is hoped it will reopen with new management.
 See News below.